AVEVA/CONNECT-data-services-developer-docs/content/add-organize-data/collect-data/connectors/pi-to-ocs/pi-to-ocs-data-transfers/transfer-data-to-ocs.md

 # Transfer PI System data to OCS

 To transfer PI points into OCS, you must first define transfer settings and then build a PI points transfer table.
-The data transfer process consists of the following steps:
+The following topics contain the procedures and information you need to transfer data to OCS:

 * [Create a transfer](#create-a-transfer)
 * [Overview of the PI Points Search pane](#overview-of-the-pi-points-search-pane)